OnPoint NYC: History

 OnPoint was created in 2021 from the merger of two existing groups, New York Harm Reduction Educators and Washington Heights Corner Project.
 OnPoint's workers voted to unionize with UNITE HERE in December 2022.
 Between 2021 and 2025 OnPoint's own record reports over 1,700 overdoses were reversed with no resulting deaths.
+By December 2025, more than 46 clients were taken to the hospital by ambulance, however OnPointNYC did not track whether or not they survived.

 New York mayor Bill de Blasio had been advocating for the city to open safe injection sites since 2018.
 The opening of OnPoint's OPCs is one demonstration of a shift toward harm reduction in American drug policy, prompted by a worsening opioid overdose crisis and an illicit drug supply containing high levels of fentanyl.
 Under President Joe Biden, the United States Department of Justice has taken a hands-off approach to safe injection sites, although possession of opioids without a prescription remains illegal.
 On August 7, 2023, the top federal prosecutor for Manhattan announced OnPoint's activities are illegal, because it is a violation of federal law to maintain property where controlled substances are consumed.

 Some Harlem activists and politicians (including Al Taylor, Inez Dickens, Yusef Salaam, Rev. Al Sharpton and Adriano Espaillat) have criticized the Harlem site, viewing it as part of an oversaturation of shelters and addiction treatment facilities in the neighborhood.
 A December 2021 protest in Harlem against the site drew over 100 people.
 Gothamist and WNYC reviewed 2019–2020 data of opioid clinic usage in Harlem and found that only 25% of patients were Harlem residents.

 Some Harlem residents have also complained of increased crime (including drug dealing and public drug use) in the area since the site opened.
 The New York Times reported visible drug activities around the block at OnPoint's E 126th St location in August, 2023.
 The consumption site is across the street from a child care center.
 OnPoint also employs staff to collect discarded drug paraphernalia in parks and other public areas.

 Opponents posit that the center encourages illegal drug use.
 In February 2025, congresswoman Nicole Malliotakis sent a letter to the attorney general requesting the center be shut down.